AlexCC93/readthedocs_test/docs/source/Nodes.rst

 See this example:

 - Look at the error of not being able to find the desired package.
-This is because the workspace was not configured correctly.
+This is because the workspace was not correctly sourced.

 .. image:: images/ErrorNotSourcing.png
    :alt: Error message of not sourcing workspace correctly.